UCLA

 The qualifications for a job at UCLA vary depending on the position and may include a combination of education, skills, experience, and other requirements.
 Generally, a minimum of a high school diploma or equivalent is required, as well as any certification required for specific positions.
 Some positions may also require a bachelor's degree, and/or specialized training or experience related to the job.
 In addition, UCLA may ask applicants to demonstrate the ability to read, write, and follow instructions in English.

-- What kind of positions are available at UCLA?
+What kind of professional development opportunities are available at UCLA?

 The job search process at UCLA begins with students and alumni creating a profile on Handshake, UCLA’s online career platform.
 Handshake contains listings for a variety of part-time, full-time, and internship positions from many employers.
 Once a profile is created, students can browse the listings, apply for positions, and track their applications.
 In addition to Handshake, students can find job postings on the UCLA Career Center website, in the UCLA Alumni Network, and through other job search websites.
 To help students network, the UCLA Career Center holds job fairs and workshops, and hosts employer information sessions.
 Finally, students can search for jobs directly with employers.